tonylindeberg/pyscsp/README.md

 Contains the following modules:

-## discscsp: Discrete Scale-Space and Scale-Space Derivative Toolbox for Python:
+## discscsp : Discrete Scale-Space and Scale-Space Derivative Toolbox for Python:

 This module comprises: